drfuera/PromptPack/README.md

 **Search:**
 - Batch as many `-r`, `-n`, `-s`, `-fs` calls as you know you need before running `-c`
 - Use `regex:` prefix explicitly for any regex patterns

+**Summaries & Work Log:**
+- End every patch task with a `--summary` heredoc before the closing `-c` — skip it only when purely repairing a failed patch or running a plain `-u` undo
+- Write summary text for a reader with zero context: name every file touched and explain why, not just what
+- Remember `-us` only flags a summary's own record — it never undoes code.
+Use `-u <PATCHID>` for that, one patch at a time
+- Use `-w` to get oriented on a large project's history without pulling code into context, then `-ph <PATCHID...>` for the specific patches worth a closer look

 ---